tpresley/sygnal/README.md

 # Sygnal

-Simple library for making clean Cycle.js components
+An intuitive framework for building fast and small components or applications based on Cycle.js

 ## Cycle.js

 Cycle.js is a functional reactive coding framework that asks 'what if the user was a function?'

-It is worth reading the summary on the [Cycle.js homepage](https://cycle.js.org/ "Cycle.js Homepage"), but essentially Cycle.js allows you to write simple, concise, extensible, and testable code.
+It is worth reading the summary on the [Cycle.js homepage](https://cycle.js.org/ "Cycle.js Homepage"), but essentially Cycle.js allows you to write simple, concise, extensible, and testable code using a functional reactive style, and helps ensure that all side-effects are isolated away from your component code.

 ## Sygnal